CariMason/cjm_hashicorp_assignment/content.md

 - `git stash pop` - Brings your local changes back and removes the stash commit.

 `git fetch` verifies if there is a tracking branch for a remote repository connected to the current branch.
-If so, it looks for changes in the remote branch and pulls them into the tracking branch.
-It does not change your local branch.
+If so, it looks for changes in the remote branch and pulls them into the tracking branch, and does not change your local branch.